Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 What is the point or purpose of a fairy garden?

-Best of all, there are as many ways to make a fairy garden as there are ways to enjoy these sweet whimsical creations.
-They can be made into static gardens that can be imagined into or meditated upon.
-Or, they can be made into little play gardens filled with various types of fairies and gnomes, dragons and wizards, shells and mermaids, and other small figurines that children and adults can use to play with and enjoy.
+A fairy garden can be made into a static garden to be imagined into or meditated upon.
+Or, it can be made into a little play garden filled with various types of fairies and gnomes, dragons and wizards, shells and mermaids, and other small figurines that children (or adults) can play with and enjoy.
+We hope you enjoy designing and caring for your magical oasis!

-How to Start a Fairy Garden
+How to Start a Fairy Garden:

-Fairy Garden Supplies
+Fairy Garden Supplies:

 - Potting soil